Brian M. Stempin, Software Engineer

 Sep 2013 - Mar 2015

-I manage our automated ETL processes.
+I managed our automated ETL processes.
 These processes involve processing a few terabytes per week of log data that drives our reporting and billing.
 We use Camel to listen to SQS, launch Hadoop jobs, and then load the results into Redshift or other Hadoop jobs.
 By using Camel and Hadoop to do this, we're able to easily schedule several jobs at the same time and build in resiliency and alerting.
 This architecture has allowed us to process the same amount of data with 1/12th of the resources over our previous architecture, which was based on Hadoop and Ruby.
 This stack has proven itself to be very useable and dependable.

 In the past, I was also responsible for some of our R&D. During that time, I experimented with replacing other data processes with Hadoop.
 One example is that I was able to calculate our recommended bit (smart bit) several time faster with cheaper EC2 instances than the current Python/Celery app.
 I also worked on using our log files for fraud detection.
 While the project had some interesting finds, its biggest contribution was finding that some loggers didn't store enough information to allow correlation to other log events, making analysis impossible in some cases.
 We were able to go back and fix the loggers so that they generate this additional context.